 Activities (2.0 friendly and helpful):

-- Trip to USNWC for ropes course, zip lines, and biking – 7 boys and four volunteers Zip Line
+- Trip to USNWC for ropes course, zip lines, and biking – 7 boys and four coaches Zip Line

-- Biking – 7 boys, three volunteers and 1 2.0 USNWC Bike Riding
+- Biking – 7 boys, three coaches and one 2.0 USNWC Bike Riding

-- Biking with Trips for Kids – 7 boys, 3 volunteers (YHC forgot to take pix)
+- Biking with Trips for Kids – 7 boys, 3 coaches (YHC forgot to take pix)

-- Hiking at Crowders Mtn – 8 boys, 4 volunteers, 3 2.0’s Crowders Mtn Hike
+- Hiking at Crowders Mtn – 8 boys, 4 coaches, three 2.0’s Crowders Mtn Hike

-Christmas Party – Over 50 kids and over 10 Volunteers (F3 and partners)
+Christmas Party – Over 50 kids, 5 coaches, and several partners

 - Boys Boys with Panthers “Keep Pounding” sleeves